 Next, install the OpenShot package by executing the following command:

 Once installed, next you can start OpenShot by searching for it Unity Dash.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed OpenShot.
-Thanks for using this tutorial for installing OpenShot video editor in Ubuntu 16.04 Xenial Xerus systems.
-For additional help or useful information, we recommend you to check the official OpenShot website.
+Thanks for using this tutorial for installing the OpenShot video editor in Ubuntu 16.04 Xenial Xerus systems.
+For additional help or useful information, we recommend you check the official OpenShot website.